What have the Monarch Butterfly designs to do with the law of attraction?

 Inspired Action by Hatching Monarch Butterfly Designs

-As a creative soul we are always on the lookout for new design ideas.
+As creative souls, we are always on the lookout for new design inspirations.
 Therefore turned this stroll off the routine track into a blessing that unleashed ideas for original designs.
-For weeks every available second new ideas were formed and took on shape.
+For weeks every available second new ideas surfaced and translated subsequently into surface pattern designs.
 The frenzy then reached a pinnacle in forming strategies to spread the word about the new Monarch Butterfly designs.

 Surprisingly, by the time our mechanic re-opened his garage and examined the motor he could not detect anything.
-All test driving and examining did not return a clue to what could have caused the motor malfunction.
-Since this incident the car drives on reliably.
+All test driving and examining did not return a clue as to what could have caused the motor malfunction.
+Since this incident, the car drives reliably.

-Some years back after reading ‘The Secret’ it made me a strong believer in to the law of attraction.
-For this reason I take it as such and am happy about the creative phase the incident prompted.
-Up to this stage five beautiful summer designs are the result and more are in development.
+Consequently, after reading ‘The Secret’, some years back, I turned into a strong believer of the law of attraction.
+For this reason, I take it as such and am happy about the creative phase the incident prompted.
+Up to this stage, five beautiful summer designs are the result and more are in development.